-UNIDIR pursues a Gender and Diversity Policy.
-The Institute’s Gender and Diversity Action Plan for 2019 - 2020 is available here.
-UNIDIR is a member of the International Gender Champions (IGC) and co-chairs the IGC Disarmament Impact Group.
+UNIDIR pursues a Gender and Diversity Policy and has in place a Gender and Diversity Action Plan for 2023-2024.
+UNIDIR is also a member of the International Gender Champions (IGC) and co-chairs the IGC Disarmament Impact Group.

 Our dedicated, professional and solution-oriented staff work in a variety of roles related to our mission of building a more sustainable and peaceful world.
 We have experts in the fields of conventional arms, nuclear physics, cyber security, AI, space debris, urban violence, and more.
 Join us as we become an even more indispensable fixture in the disarmament policy landscape.

 The UNIDIR Fellow and Visiting Researcher programmes bring to the Institute thinkers – practitioners, scholars, diplomats – whose work enhances public and policy conversations about the most pressing disarmament and arms control issues of our day.
 There are no specific deadlines and our fellows and visiting researchers are selected on a rolling basis.
 We seek diverse thinkers and experts who bring new perspectives and ideas on critical arms control and disarmament challenges and who enrich the intellectual life of the Institute.

 UNIDIR offers a limited number of unpaid positions through its Graduate and Professional Programme.
 However, eligible candidates will receive a stipend, as a contribution towards living expenses.
 Applicants are current undergraduate, graduate, or post-graduate students, or may have recently completed their studies.